7 Healthy Ingredients To Add To Your Summer Smoothies

 Maca

 Maca is a root veggie native to Peru, and it’s usually sold as a dry powder.
-Peruvians use it for alleviating menopause symptoms, improving mood, and increasing sex drive, among other things.
+Peruvians use it for alleviating menopause symptoms, improving mood, and maca may help to increase sex drive in men & women.
 Per a scientific examination at Hindawi, it can also help women who are suffering from antidepressant-induced sexual dysfunction.

 While maca powder can be added to essentially anything, it’s most commonly found in juices and smoothies as well as warm drinks like coffee and roasted barley.
 As with cayenne or apple cider vinegar, a small quantity won’t affect taste much.